Target's focus on lower prices in the grocery aisle start to pay off as comparable store sales rise

 The number of transactions at the Minneapolis retailer increased 3% compared with the same period last year, with all six main merchandising categories, including fashion and home goods, showing strength.
 Online sales rose 8.7% and comparable sales in clothing increased 3% compared with a year ago as customers embraced new store brands like All in Motion and Wild Fable.

-Target’s profits and sales beat Wall Street expectations.
-The company increased its annual profit outlook but said that sales for the year could fall at the low end of its guidance for unchanged to a 2% increase.
+Target’s profits and sales beat Wall Street expectations and the company increased its annual profit outlook, but said sales this year could come in at the low end of its guidance for unchanged to a 2% increase.

-More than 50% of Target’s annual sales come from discretionary items like toys, fashion and electronic gadgets, which had become problematic with Americans laser focused on necessities like groceries after a run-up in inflation after the pandemic.
-But Target also had some missteps with its shoppers.
-Its comparable sales fell 5.4% i n its fiscal second quarter a year ago, its first drop in six years, when it hit by the backlash from some of its customers to its Pride merchandise.
+More than 50% of Target’s annual sales come from discretionary items like toys, fashion and electronic gadgets.
+That had become problematic with Americans laser focused on necessities like groceries after a run-up in inflation after the pandemic.

-To reverse weak sales, Target in May said it would cut prices on thousands of consumer basics over several months, from diapers to milk.
+To boost sales, Target said this spring that it would cut prices on thousands of necessities ranging from diapers to milk.

-It’s also trying to make shopping at its stores more convenient and enjoyable as it tries to compete with Amazon and Walmart.
+And it’s rolling out programs to make shopping easier as it goes head-to-head with Walmart and Amazon.com.

-Target announced a new paid membership program in April called Target Circle 360, which comes with unlimited free same-day delivery for orders over $35 and free two-day shipping for all orders.
-The annual $99 per year membership is getting a strong reception, with the company adding more than 2 million Target Circle members in the second quarter.
+Target announced a paid membership program in April called Target Circle 360, which comes with unlimited free same-day delivery for orders over $35 and free two-day shipping for all orders.
+The annual $99 per year membership is getting a strong reception, with more than 2 million memberships added in the second quarter.

-Target also has been expanding its store label brands and now has a portfolio of 45 labels including more recent ones like Figment, a kitchenware collection launched last year.
+Target also has been expanding its store label brands and now has 45, including Figment, a kitchenware collection launched last year.

-Sales rose nearly 3% to $25.45 billion.
-But even as the number of transactions rose during the latest quarter, the average amount that shoppers spent fell, underscoring that people were focusing on deals, company executives said.
+Sales rose nearly 3% to $25.45 billion, slightly better than expected.
+But even as the number of transactions rose during the latest quarter, the average amount spent by customers fell, underscoring how Americans remain focused on deals, company executives said.

-Analysts were expecting profits of $2.18 per share on sales of $25.19 billion in the latest quarter, according to FactSet.

-Target now expects earnings per share for the year to range of $9 to $9.70 for the year.
+Target now expects per-share annual earnings to range between $9 and $9.70.
 That’s up from a previous forecast range from $8.60 to $9.60.
 Analysts expected $9.23 per share, according to FactSet.

-While Target said it believes its full-year guidance range of unchanged to a 2% increase in its comparable sales remains appropriate, it now believes the increase will more likely be in the lower half of that range.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.